The Yak Pack Theatre Project 2022

 We will use popular trekking routes to travel on foot (and yak!) between these remote villages and collect litter en route.

-We will invite local children to join us in workshops to make instruments and props from the collected litter, and hold performances for families at the end of the working day.
+We will invite local children to join us in craft workshops to make props from the collected litter, and hold performances for families at the end of the working day.

-We will be guided by the Spiti tourist board to focus these clean-up efforts where it’s most needed, as they work to limit the negative impacts of tourism on these isolated communities.
+We will be guided by Spitian organisations to focus these clean-up efforts where it’s most needed, as they work to limit the negative impacts of tourism on these isolated communities.